collections_bookmark Focus and Scope

 event_note Publication Frequency

-Ulul Albab: Jurnal Studi dan Penelitian Hukum Islam is published by Departement of Syariah Faculty of Islamic Studies, Sultan Agung Islamic University (UNISSULA).
-It is a semi annual journal published in April and October.
-Please submit your article, Ulul Albab is electronically published via journal website.
+Ulul Albab: Jurnal Studi dan Penelitian Hukum Islam is published by the Department of Syariah, Faculty of Islamic Studies, Sultan Agung Islamic University (UNISSULA).
+This semiannual journal is published in April and October.
+Authors are encouraged to submit their articles electronically via the journal's website.

 copyright Open Access Policy